 University of the People opens course registration for students over a 3-week period every term.
 Course registration dates can be found on the University of the People Academic Calendar on our website and at the beginning of this catalog.
 Registration for courses is available on a first-come, firstserved basis.

-With the exception of a student’s first term at UoPeople, students themselves register for their courses using the online course registration system, and registration must be completed by the dates listed in the Academic Calendar.
-For further information regarding registration, please contact email@example.com.
+Apart from a student’s first term at UoPeople, students themselves register for their courses using the online course registration system, and registration must be completed by the dates listed in the Academic Calendar.
+For further information regarding registration, please contact [email protected].

 Course Registration at UoPeople takes place in the Self-Services Portal at:

 Graduate Students may enroll in up to 4 courses per term.
-The following registration restrictions apply:
+The following registration restrictions apply to both Foundations Graduate students and Degree Seeking Graduate students:

 - Graduate Students who maintain a cumulative grade point average (CGPA) of ≥ 3.75 may register for up to four (4) courses per term.